e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/finals/wednesday.md

 ### What are your blockers?

-- Finals are coming up
+- Finals

 ### What will you work on today?

-- Figuring out what to do for the last week
+- Finalize outline for public and private final videos

 ### How close are we to hitting our sprint goals?